 A development environment is on your computer.
 It’s the environment where you’ll conduct all your code development without touching with the actual data.
 In development, you can test upgrades, new features, and improvements without impacting the customer’s view.
 You may find bugs along the way, but that’s what this environment is meant to discover.

 The staging environment is a production-like environment to see how your code will perform.
-This is your chance to perform QA processes, run performance tests, and detect any other bugs before you push the code live.
+This is the final testing ground before the code is pushed into production.
+Staging environments are often used for:

 With multiple environments comes the difficulty of securely managing them.
 Best practice is to separate your development, staging, and production environments.
 This allows each to evolve at its own pace – maybe the development environment is testing out features that won’t be available in production for at least a year – and reduces the risk of cross contamination.
 Any bugs discovered in staging, for example, will be contained within that environment and not spread any further.
 Most importantly, keeping your development, staging, and production environment separate will help protect data.